realA10001986/Dash-Gauges/README.md

 This selects the type of gauge hardware and the way of connection.
 In order to protect your props, this is locked by default.
 To unlock this setting

-- either hold the Time Travel button for 5 seconds, or
+- either hold the Time Travel button for 5 seconds or
 - enter 9317931 on a wirelessly connected TCD,

 then reload the page in your browser.